-Co-Hosted with The Petrie-Flom Center For Bioethics at Harvard University
+Co-Hosted with The Duke Center on Risk, and The Petrie-Flom Center For Bioethics at Harvard University

 Human challenge trials for COVID-19 offer an opportunity to speed the development of treatments and vaccines that can help tame the pandemic.
 But they are risky for participants, and pose thorny ethical questions.
 Even with willing volunteers, the scientific and medical communities must carefully weigh the risks before launching any human challenge trials, and put strong ethical safeguards in place.

-Join Duke Science & Society and our panel of experts in a discussion of the science, promise, and risks of human challenge trials, how they might play a role in bringing an end to the coronavirus pandemic, and how to legally and ethically do so.
+Join Duke Science & Society, Harvard Petrie-Flom Center For BioEthics, and The Duke Center on Risk and our panel of experts in a discussion of the science, promise, and risks of human challenge trials, how they might play a role in bringing an end to the coronavirus pandemic, and how to legally and ethically do so.

 Dr. Nir Eyal, Rutgers University, Henry Rutgers Professor of Bioethics; Director of The Center for Population-Level Bioethics (CPLB); Department of Health Behavior, Society, and Policy

 Dr. Cameron Wolfe, Infectious Disease Specialist, Associate Professor of Medicine; Clinical Expert In Respiratory and Infectious Disease, Duke Medical School

 Kim Krawiec, J.D., Duke University School of Law, Kathrine Robinson Everett Professor of Law

 Attending this event fulfills the RCR-200 (Responsible Conduct of Research) requirement for Duke faculty and staff.
 Attendees must indicate when registering that they are attending to receive Duke Faculty and Staff RCR credit.
 During the event attendees will receive further instruction on how to obtain RCR credit for their attendance.